2003 Cleveland Browns season

 The 2003 Cleveland Browns season was the franchise's 55th season as a professional sports franchise and its 51st season as a member of the National Football League.
 The Browns were unable to replicate the success from the previous season, and they ended up winning only five games.
 They failed to return to the playoffs.
 This season would begin a stretch, which was unbroken until the 2020 season, in which the Browns would not make it to the playoffs in any capacity.
+Defensive Coordinator Foge Fazio was let go following their wild card loss to the Pittsburgh Steelers, and Dave Campo was hired as Butch Davis had called Campo the day he was fired from the Dallas Cowboys as the two had previously served on Jimmy Johnson’s staff.